DanielFearn/TargetTurner/README.md

 The GUI is stored on the MicroSD card to save space in the limited Arduino storage.
 Additionally, the entire GUI including JavaScript and CSS are in a single .html file.
 This simplifies the server and reduces load time.

 ## Testing Server
-A simple NodeJS server is thrown in to aid development.
+A simple Node.js server is thrown in to aid development.
 It simulates the Arduino server, making it easy to see data dumps and test the GUI without spinning up an Arduino.